lootanhu/docker-auto-build/nginx-mysql-php72-php56-http2-centos7/README.md

 1. All above software are installed by using yum as rpm packages.

-2. The preset of httpd/MySQL/tengine is not running.
+2. The preset of httpd/MySQL/tengine is disable running.

 -----------------